dmmiller612/bert-extractive-summarizer/README.md

 # Bert Extractive Summarizer

 This repo is the generalization of the lecture-summarizer repo.
-This tool utilizes the HuggingFace Pytorch BERT library to run extractive summarizations.
+This tool utilizes the HuggingFace Pytorch transformers library to run extractive summarizations.
 This works by first embedding the sentences, then running a clustering algorithm, finding the sentences that are closest to the cluster's centroids.
 This library also uses coreference techniques, utilizing the https://github.com/huggingface/neuralcoref library to resolve words in summaries that need more context.
 The greedyness of